Insurance Abroad: EHIC & S1 Form Explained 2026

 3. Register in the destination country

-4. Use services like locals
+4. Use services like a local resident

-Treatment in the public system under local rules.
+You will be treated in the public system under local rules.

 Important supplementary policies for stays abroad